-About 30% of what we throw away is organic material, food scraps and food-soiled paper products.
-Through organics recycling programs like this, waste is recycled into valuable compost at a commercial composting facility to be used in landscaping and road construction projects.
+About 30 percent of what we throw away is organic material, food scraps and food-soiled paper products.
+Through organics recycling programs, waste is recycled into valuable compost at a commercial composting facility to be used in landscaping and road construction projects.
 Organics recycling includes collecting fruits, vegetables, bones, meat, breads, eggshells, non-recyclable and food-soiled paper and more, for composting.

 Preparing Organics for Recycling